Overwatch 2 builds upon the legacy and foundation of the original hero shooter with a host of new gameplay and progression systems.

 Platforms: Windows, PS5, PS4, Xbox Series X/S, Xbox One

-First up on our list is Gundam Evolution, a new free-to-play shooter from Bandai Namco that casts you as powerful mechs inspired by the hit Gundam anime.
+First up on our list is Gundam Evolution, a novel free-to-play shooter from Bandai Namco that casts you as formidable mechs inspired by the hit Gundam anime.

-Gameplay is very reminiscent of Overwatch and sees two teams facing off across familiar PvP modes using character-specific weapons and abilities.
+Gameplay is very evocative of Overwatch and sees two teams facing off across familiar PvP modes using character-specific weapons and abilities.

 Like Overwatch 2, the game implements a free-to-play model with battle pass-style progression and rewards.